manelmahroug/anomaly-detection-in-log-files/README.md

 [1] Grover, Aarish, "Anomaly Detection for Application Log Data" (2018).
 Master's Projects.
 635. DOI: https://doi.org/10.31979/etd.znsb-bw4d
 ## **How to run the code** <br>
 *ad_feature_extraction.py* preprocesses the data and generates the features used in the supervised and unsupervised machine learning sections of the project.
-The input to this file is the data listed above <br>
+The input to this file is the data listed above.
+Since generating this data takes a long time, you can download the generated files [here](https://drive.google.com/file/d/1IxKSUTRAW8z2uIYL4t5aOziK2TeLjS7-/view?usp=drive_link) <br>
 *Supervised_learning* folder contains the jupyter notebooks that detail the various supervised learning models we ran during the course of the project<br>
 *unsupervised_learning* folder contains jupyter notebooks that detail the various unsupervised learning models we ran during the course of the project
 *F1 Scores.ipynb* evaluates the performance of the previously selected models under various conditions